jaehyeon-son/jaehyeon-son.github.io/_pages/about.md

 My research interest primarily lies in:

 -   Transfer learning: to extract meta-knowledge to build foundational model.
 This includes meta-learning, pre-trained LM, and offline RL.
--   Improving neural networks in more realistic learning scenarios, especially under non-stationary environment and resource constrained.
+-   Improving neural networks in more realistic learning scenarios, especially under non-stationarity and resource constraint.

 I'm looking forward to attending NeurIPS 2023 in New Orleans this December!
 I'll deliver a poster presentation for my 2nd-author paper.